cds-snc/gcds-docs/src/en/components/side-navigation/use-case.md

   thumbnail: /images/common/components/preview-side-nav.svg
   alt: Side navigation shows a vertical site navigation with grey boxes on top of eachother, the second last highlighted in blue to show selection.
   state: published
-translationKey: "sidenavigation"
+translationKey: 'sidenavigation'
 tags: ['sidenavigationEN', 'usage']
 permalink: /en/components/side-navigation/
-date: "git Last Modified"
+date: 'git Last Modified'
 ---

 Check out side navigation use cases to see if they fit the problem you’re solving for.